sausanakhmadb/SQL_book_analysis/README.md

-# book_review
+# MySQL Top 100 Bestselling Amazon Book Review
-MySQL Top 100 Bestselling Amazon Book Review
+This project is data analysis of book reviews using MySQL.
+The dataset used for this analysis was obtained from kaggle.com.